-boosting immune system
+- boosting the immune system

-relieving menstrual pain and headaches
+- relieving menstrual pain and headaches

-However, with growing resistance of yeast such as Candida to conventional antifungal drugs, scientists focus more and more on its antifungal properties.
+However, with growing resistance to yeast such as Candida to conventional antifungal drugs, scientists focus more and more on its antifungal properties.

 So how can ginger help you fight a yeast infection?

-We still need more studies about using ginger in pharmaceutical medication, but we can use its antifungal properties by simply eating it in its natural form by adding it to sauces and stir fries or drinking ginger tea.
+We still need more studies about using ginger in pharmaceutical medication, but we can use its antifungal properties by simply eating it in its natural form by adding it to sauces and stir-fries or drinking ginger tea.